 - International IP

 - Law and Technology

 - Conflicts of Law

-Professor Land’s articles have been published in the Yale, Harvard, and Michigan journals of international law, among other places, and she speaks and lectures widely on the relationship between technology and human rights advocacy.
+Professor Land’s articles have been published in the Connecticut Law Review and the Yale, Harvard, Virginia, and Michigan journals of international law, among other places, and she speaks and lectures widely on the relationship between technology and human rights.
 She has also authored several human rights reports, including a report for the World Bank on the role of new technologies in promoting human rights.
-Prior to joining the UConn faculty, Professor Land was an associate professor of law at New York Law School, where she taught International Human Rights, Civil Procedure, International Intellectual Property, and other courses.
-Her teaching experience also includes serving as a visiting lecturer in law and Allard K. Lowenstein/Robert M. Cover Fellow in International Human Rights at Yale Law School.
-A former Fulbright Scholar at the University of Bonn, Professor Land earned her J.D. at Yale Law School.
+Prior to joining the UConn faculty, Professor Land was an associate professor of law at New York Law School.
+A former Fulbright Scholar at the University of Bonn, Professor Land earned her JD at Yale Law School.

-Professor Land is currently co-chair of the American Society of International Law’s International Law and Technology Interest Group.
-Prior to beginning her career in the academy, Professor Land was an associate at Faegre & Benson LLP in Minneapolis, where she represented clients in intellectual property disputes, and a fellow at Minnesota Advocates for Human Rights.
+Professor Land recently completed a term as an alternate on the Board of Directors of the Global Network Initiative and as a member of the Committee on Scientific Freedom and Responsibility of the American Association for the Advancement of Science.
+Prior to beginning her career in the academy, Professor Land was an associate at Faegre & Benson LLP in Minneapolis, where she represented clients in intellectual property and domain name disputes, and a fellow at Minnesota Advocates for Human Rights.
 She clerked for the Honorable Denise Cote of the U.S. District Court for the Southern District of New York.

 Molly K. Land, Participatory Fact-Finding: Developing New Approaches to Human Rights Investigation Through New Technologies, in The Future of Human Rights Fact-Finding 399 (Philip Alston & Sarah Knuckey eds., Oxford University Press 2015).